wp-plugins/resume-submissions-job-postings/readme.txt

 == Frequently Asked Questions ==

-= I click on "Submit Resume for this Job", but nothing happens or the page is not found. =

-Make sure to have the "Resume Form Page" field filled out to go to the page that has the Form shortcode in it.
+= I click on "Submit Resume for this Job", but nothing happens or the page is not found. = Make sure to have the "Resume Form Page" field filled out to go to the page that has the Form shortcode in it.

 = I cannot get the Captcha to work correctly. =
 You must make sure that the Captcha Key fields are correctly filled out.
 Also, make sure that the url for those keys is the same url as this site.

 = Where can I get the Captcha Keys? =
 The Keys can be downloaded at [reCaptcha](https://www.google.com/recaptcha).
 Follow the steps and you will have your keys.

+= There is an error when downloading a Submission as a PDF. = Make sure that the PDF Base File setting is calling the Document Root path and not the URL path.

+= When looking at a submission, I get a FPDI Error in the downloads box. = The PDF that you use for the base file MUST be saved in the PDF/A format.

 == Screenshots ==

 1. The Resume Submissions lets you view or edit submitted user resumes.
 Can also sort by job or keyword.
-2. The Job Posting screen where you can add, edit, delete, or archive jobs.
+2. The Job Posting screen where you can add, edit, delete, copy, or archive jobs.
-3. The Settings page where you can set Captcha or User Email.
+3. The Settings page where you can set the Core Settings, reCaptcha, Attachments, and Emailing.
+4. The Input Fields page where you can set which fields are display and/or required.

 == Changelog ==
+= 2.1 =
+* Add the ability to download a submission to a PDF
+* Fixed the attachements bug
+* Fixed IE table view on the Submissions and Job Postings pages
+* Fixed Widget bug that would display archived Job Postings
+* Added text to the Widget if there are no jobs to display
+* Fixed Job Postings data transfer to new table
+* Allowed admin to set Quick Tags on the TinyMce

 = 2.0 =
 * Updated database tables
 * Added the option to allow multiple uploads